franleplant/nosleepjavascript-blog/content/blog/openid-oauth-authentication-for-nodejs/index.md

 Each identity provider might use them differently but these are some of the core ideas behind each of them

-- access token: an opaque value with a short expiration that the identity server uses to identify a user (think of it as a portable session id)
+- _access token_: an opaque value with a short expiration that the identity server uses to identify a user (think of it as a portable session id)
-- refresh token: another opaque value with a longer expiration that it is used to refresh the access token and the id token.
+- _refresh token_: another opaque value with a longer expiration that it is used to refresh the access token and the id token.
 Long lived sessions are typically handled by this two step process to give more control to identity providers.
-- id token: this is what OpendId Connect adds, this is a self contained jwt that contains claims (attributes) about the identity of the currently logged in user.
+- _id token_: this is what OpendId Connect adds, this is a self contained jwt that contains claims (attributes) about the identity of the currently logged in user.
 This is what makes sense the most to use inside your own system to check the identity of the user.
 You can cryptographically verify its validity and it will contain minimal information such as the `sub` id (the subject id or the user id), the email, the names, etc.

 ## Exercise 1